-The Mouse Biology Program at UC Davis has a rich history in collaboration with many international consortiums.
-Thorough international collaboration, come new ideas and connections.
-This integrative approach allows for better diversity in thinking, problem solving and better research and has positioned the Mouse Biology Program at the epicenter for mouse research around the globe.
+The Mouse Biology Program at UC Davis has a rich history of collaborating with many international consortiums.
+Through international collaboration come new ideas and connections.
+This integrative approach allows for better diversity in thinking, problem-solving and better research and has positioned the Mouse Biology Program at the epicenter for mouse research around the globe.

 The International Mouse Phenotyping Consortium (IMPC) is an international effort by 19 research institutions to identify the function of every protein-coding gene in the mouse genome.
 The IMPC’s mission is to fill this knowledge gap and create a comprehensive catalogue of mammalian gene function that is freely available for researchers.
 For more information on the IMPC, please visit: https://www.mousephenotype.org